Austinbolinger/ECE382Lab5/README.md

 | 0 | 0 | 617 | 0.0771 | 3.13 | 0.000392 |
 | 0 | 1 | 617 | 0.0771 | 3.13 | 0.000392 |

-3.Tabulate this information in Excel, label the rows and columns of your table so that I will know what the information in each cell means.
+3. Tabulate this information in Excel, label the rows and columns of your table so that I will know what the information in each cell means.

 | Button | code (not including start and stop bits) | Hex |
 | --- | --- | --- |